diagrams/diagrams-doc/doc/manual.rst

    > example =
    >   hcat' (with & sep .~ 2)
    >     [ (dia1 <> orig)
+   >     , vrule 4
    >     , (dia2 <> orig)
+   >     , vrule 4
    >     , (dia3 <> orig)
    >     ]
    >   where
-   >     orig = circle 0.05 # fc red
+   >     orig = circle 0.05 # fc red # lw none

-   `dia1` is the intended result: a character L translated along the X axis, and then rotated over 45 degrees around the origin.
+   `dia1` is the intended result: a character L translated along the X axis, and then rotated 45 degrees around the origin.

    `dia2` shows the result of naively composing the verb versions of the transformations: a superposition of a rotated L and a translated L.  To understand this, consider that `(rotate alpha)` is a *function*, and functions as monoid instances (`Monoid m => Monoid (a -> m)`) are composed as `(f <> g) x = f x <> g x`.
-To quote the typeclassopedia_: if `a` is a Monoid, then so is the function type `e -> a` for any `e`; in particular, `g \`mappend\` h` is the function which applies both `g` and `h` to its argument and then combines the results using the underlying Monoid instance
+To quote the Typeclassopedia_: if `a` is a Monoid, then so is the function type `e -> a` for any `e`; in particular, `g \`mappend\` h` is the function which applies both `g` and `h` to its argument and then combines the results using the underlying Monoid instance